bk-software/hu-image-slider/Step-02/README.md

 Use clear interval to stop the slide show

 # Step 16 - Add mouseenter and mouseleave to start or stop the slideshow

+# step 17 - Use object in imagesArray
+in order to display the titles of the images we put them in object